Why should we travel adventurously, and volunteer meaningfully?

 Meaningful volunteering is about using your skills, expertise, or sheer enthusiasm to bring about useful, but most importantly, durable change in collaboration with the local community.
 A lot of volunteering placements don’t actively offer this, and it requires some researching (or using my guide) to be sure that what you’ll be doing will be of benefit.

 Ultimately, meaningful volunteering should be less about you, and more about the people who you have travelled to work with – listening to their needs and goals and helping them to find ways of achieving them.

-What do I know about travelling adventurously and volunteering meaningfully?
+What do I know about getting beyond the beaten track?